Madeira travel report: Levadas, Funchal & weather tips

 | 1 week total (pP) | ~500 € | ~1.200 € |

-Best time to travel: Hiking is possible year-round, but March to May and September to November offer the best weather.
+Best time to travel: Year-round, but March to May and September to November offer the best hiking weather.
 The north is generally cooler and wetter than the south.

-How many days does one need for Madeira?
+How many days do you need for Madeira?
 At least 5 days for the highlights, ideally 7-10 days if you want to hike several levadas.
 I spent a week on the island and could easily have stayed another.

 FAQ – Frequently Asked Questions about Madeira & Levada Hikes